daniel-roy-qc/hyperqueue/README.md

 This is queue manager written in NodeJS

-You must install NodeJS and expreesJS.
+You must install NodeJS and ExpressJS.

 To run it, type 'node ./bin/www'